-Glazed Nutella Chocolate Zucchini Bread.
-Is it a bread?
-Is it a cake?
-The method is a quick bread but it is so incredibly rich, moist and decadent it looks and tastes just like a cake.
-You decide.
+Nutella Glazed Chocolate Zucchini Bread.
+Is it a quick bread?
+Is it chocolate cake?
+The easy method says it's a quick bread but it is so incredibly rich, moist and decadent it looks and tastes just like chocolate hazelnut cake.
+The recipe makes two loaves-one for you and one for gift giving!

-I developed this recipe because I still had extra zucchini after making the Zucchini Pineapple Bread but wanted something a little more indulgent and knew that shredded zucchini acts like mashed banana in banana bread to make it tender.
+I developed this chocolate zucchini bread recipe because I still had extra squash after making my Zucchini Pineapple Bread but wanted something a little more indulgent.
+I knew that shredded zucchini acts like mashed banana in banana bread to make it tender.

-Since zucchini is abundant in the summer, make some zucchini bread for Mothers Day, Fathers Day, and birthdays!
+Since zucchini is abundant in the summer, make some zucchini bread for Mothers Day, Fathers Day, 4th of July, and birthdays!
 I'd love to have a birthday cake made from this batter!

 If you're a purist and not a chocolate-lover, try my Pineapple Zucchini Bread.